Gowrie House (Perth, Scotland)

+Location

-Gowrie House formerly stood on what became Tay Street, its location now occupied by Perth Sheriff Court, County Buildings and 46–52 Tay Street.
+Gowrie House formerly stood on what became Tay Street, its location now occupied by Perth Sheriff Court, County Buildings and 46–52 Tay Street (the last has “Gowrie House” written on its frontage).
 The building extended from Water Vennel to Canal Street, bounded on the west by Speygate and on the east by the River Tay.
 Its entrance was an arched gateway on South Street.

+Early history

+An earlier house on the site was standing in 1518, built or occupied by Elizabeth Gray, Countess of Huntly and the second wife of Alexander Gordon, 3rd Earl of Huntly.
+A document of 1552 mentions the great lodging that she had built in the Speygate of Perth.

 In 1527, the building was purchased by William Ruthven, 1st Lord Ruthven, around a year before his death, from Elizabeth Ruthven, dowager Countess of Erroll.
 The building's appearance at this time is acknowledged with a bronze panel, by Sir John Steell, on the south wall of the present building.

+Gowrie House and the Ruthvens

 Gowrie House was so-named for the title Earl of Gowrie, given to William, Lord Ruthven, in 1581.
 The Ruthvens were frequently Provosts of Perth.
 A workman, Archibald Wylie, was killed by a fall of stone masonry during building work on the house on 5 May 1579.

+Christian Stewart

+In 1596, Christian Stewart in Nokwater was accused of causing the death of Patrick Ruthven by witchcraft.
+Before her trial, she was questioned at Gowrie House by three Kirk ministers Patrick Galloway, William Couper, Archibald Moncreiff, and others, on 18 August, and on the 19 and 21 August.
+They produced and signed written statements called "depositions".
+Christian Stewart was taken to Edinburgh and another deposition was made on 13 September, in the presence of Robert Bruce, the physician Gilbert Moncreiff and the merchant Clement Cor.
+She was also questioned by King James VI at Linlithgow Palace.
+She seems to have confessed to obtaining a black cloth or "clout" from Isobel Stewart to bewitch Patrick Ruthven.
+The court in the Tolbooth of Edinburgh sentenced her to be burnt at the Castlehill.